SelinaYan0514/CS595/HW_03/README.md

 ---

 ## Instructions
-Follow the steps below to complete the assignment.
+Follow the steps in Jupyter Notebook below to complete the assignment.